What are the Most Popular PLC Programming Languages

 The main function of SFC is only the active parts of the code are executed.
 Due to this, it makes easier to troubleshoot and to change the code if problems occur.

 If you are confused and not sure which programming language you should learn for PLC, go with Ladder Diagram.
-It is easy to start with.
+It is easy to start with a compact PLC or modular PLC.

 What’s your experience working on PLC programming?
 Please share your opinion by comment below.